gramineproject/gramine/Documentation/devel/features.md

 ## Notes on application loading

-Gramine can execute only ELF binaries (executables and libraries) and scripts (aka shebangs).
+Gramine can execute only ELF binaries (executables and libraries) and executable scripts.
 Other formats are not supported.

-Gramine does *not* perform any dynamic linking during binary loading.
-Instead it just executes load commands and transfers control to the dynamic linker (ld).